I love making herbal soap. Herbs add texture, scent, and benefits to your skin. You can use most herbs, but some are better than others.

 Often called pot marigold, calendula is not in the marigold family, but is in the aster family.
 Calendula is very healing and can help to remove redness from the skin.
 Many herbs turn dark after a few weeks in the soap, but calendula herbal soap will hold its color very well for a long time.
 (Find organic dried calendula here.)

-When it’s dried, lemon balm loses some of its lemony scent, but it still works very well in soap.
+When it’s dried, lemon balm loses some of its lemony scents, but it still works very well in soap.
 Lemon balm is thought to be antiviral and can help to kill germs when you wash with it.
 It provides a dark green color and a bit rougher exfoliation than lavender or chamomile, while not abrading the skin.
 (Find organic dried lemon balm here.)

 One of the most soothing herbs for herbal soap is marshmallow root.
 When powdered and used in making soap, the soap becomes soothing and softens the skin very well.
 Its demulcent action helps to provide moisture for overworked hands.
 (Find organic marshmallow root powder here.)